zhanyang01/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the Remove Policy mechanism behaves at each step

-1. The user launches the application and wants to remove a policy from `Alex Yeoh` who is the first person in the InsuraHub
+1. The user launches the application and wants to remove a policy from `Alex Yeoh` who is the first client listed in the InsuraHub UI
-2. The user tries to delete remove the first (right-most) policy of `Alex Yeoh` with command `removePolicy 1 1`
+2. The user wants to remove the first (right-most) policy of `Alex Yeoh` with command `removePolicy 1 1`
 3. The `execute` method of the `RemovePolicyCommand` object will be called
 4. That will then call the `removePolicy` method on the existing Person object identified by the indexes
 5. The model will then call the `setPerson` method and updates the targetted client with the policy removed from the previous step